anasioulas/PCBS_multilayer_perceptron_nn/README.md

 The script that constructs, trains and evaluates the neural network, namely [neural_network.py](neural_network.py), uses only numpy, as mentioned above.

-We used an object-oriented programming approach.
-Our script implements all the standard functionalities of such a neural network, like `gradient descent` (which incorporates forward and `backward propagation`).
+I used an object-oriented programming approach.
+My script implements all the standard functionalities of such a neural network, like `gradient descent` (which incorporates forward and `backward propagation`).

-Some of the choices we made were based on the specific data set.
-For example, since our data set concerns a binary classification problem, we used the standard `cross-entropy loss` function during the training phase.
+Some of the choices I made were based on the specific data set.
+For example, since the data set concerns a binary classification problem, I used the standard `cross-entropy loss` function during the training phase.
 Yet, most of the code can be used for other data sets with very few (if any at all) modifications.

-Also, we used the `Rectified Linear Unit (ReLU)` as the activation function for the hidden layers and the `sigmoid` function as the activation function for the output layer.
+Also, I used the `Rectified Linear Unit (ReLU)` as the activation function for the hidden layers and the `sigmoid` function as the activation function for the output layer.

-Since we used a small data set, we did not use mini-batches, but instead we run forward and backward propagation on the whole training set (`batch gradient descent`).
+Since I used a small data set, I did not use mini-batches, but instead I run forward and backward propagation on the whole training set (`batch gradient descent`).

-Finally, in order to classify the instances and eventually evaluate the performance of our neural network, we used a `threshold` of 0.5, which means that instances with output value greater than or equal to 0.5 are classified as 1 and instances with output value less than 0.5 are classified as 0 -we remind that the sigmoid function gives values in (0,1).
+Finally, in order to classify the instances and eventually evaluate the performance of my neural network, I used a `threshold` of 0.5, which means that instances with output value greater than or equal to 0.5 are classified as 1 and instances with output value less than 0.5 are classified as 0 -I remind that the sigmoid function gives values in (0,1).

 ## Execution script

 Finally, I created a script, namely [execution.py](execution.py), that combines the two previous scripts.

 This script first calls the [data_preparation.py](data_preparation.py) and receives the training and the validation sets.
 Then it sets some of the hyperparameters of the network to be instantiated.
-In the version uploaded we specifically use:
+In the version uploaded I specifically use:
 * a learning rate of 0.05
 * a 3-layer network with layer dimensions (9,7,7,1) (remember that the input layer is excluded from the counting of the number of the layers)